tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 }
 ```

-Here, `environmentFqdn` is unique Fully-Qualified Domain Name for environment used in per-environment query API requests below.
+Here, `environmentFqdn` is unique fully qualified domain name for environment used in per-environment query API requests.

 ## Get Environment Availability API